dlwicksell/nodem/README.md

     or
     $ echo "source ~/nodem/resources/environ" >> ~/.profile

-If you did not install Nodem in your home directory, you will need to fix the paths in the environ file.
-If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your $gtmroutines routine path, so that GT.M can find it.
+The environ file defaults to using the paths that exist if you installed Nodem via npm in your home directory.
+If you did not install Nodem with npm in your home directory, you will probably need to fix the paths in the environ file.
+If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your
+$gtmroutines routine path, so that GT.M can find it.
 It is located in the ~/nodem/src/ directory.
 Again, if you don't source the environ file, then you will need to define the $GTMCI environment variable, and point it at the file nodem.ci, located in the ~/nodem/resources/ directory.
 E.g.

     $ export GTMCI=~/nodem/resources/nodem.ci